pga03/docs-first-discovery/src/documents/keyboard.md

 **File:** `panels.js`

-The Sticky Key panel offers:
+The Sticky Keys panel offers:

 1. Assesses whether the user needs the assistance of the sticky key feature;
 2. Provides a means for users to experiment the experience when the sticky key preference is turned on or off;
 3. Turn the sticky key preference on or off.

-## Adding a Sticky Key Panel to a Component/Grade
+## Adding a Sticky Keys Panel to a Component/Grade

 *Option 1*: Typically the Sticky Key Panel is integrated into the [First Discovery Tool](https://wiki.fluidproject.org/display/fluid/First+Discovery+Tool+Architecture)